 It’s a message more women need to hear.
 The CRA Taulbee Survey found less than 12% of Computer Science degrees were awarded to women in 2010-11.
 Where my girls at?!
 Twelve percent is alarming.
 The Fifth & Pacific Foundation (formerly Liz Claiborne) and New York Women’s Foundation are committed to empowering women and provide dedicated funding to help Per Scholas serve more women to address this disparity.
 In our first year offering a women-only program option, more than 100 women enrolled, just under a third of the student population.
-Interested in applying?
+Interested in applying for courses?
 Click here.

 Janea started class with a knee injury.
 She tore a ligament while playing football.
 If you have lived in New York City with any restriction on your mobility, even for a short time, then you can probably guess what Janea endured to travel an hour by subway, making it on time to training each morning.
 The doctor told her to stay off stairs: for most of us, New York City is stairs, stairs and more stairs.